ripSquid/styrdokument/pm/eng/00_pm_for_pm.md

 Memo for Studienämden, 2008-12-11
 Memo for Traditions, 2014-12-08
 Memo for TraditionsMEsterIT, 2008-12-11
 Memo for the Elections Committee, 2014-02-10
 Memo for Stickkontaktsansvarig, 2019-02-23
+Memo for Student Social Committee, 2020-05-20